spences10/sveltekit-and-the-content-layer/slides.md

 <v-clicks>

-- Not making calls to specific servers
+- You're not making calls to specific servers
-- Making calls to an API
+- You're You're making calls to an API
-- API abstracts away the server
+- The API abstracts away the server
 - Guaranteeing uptime and reliability + scalability + all that jazz

 </v-clicks>